US pharmacies could administer up to 100 million doses of Covid-19 vaccine a month. Here's how - KESQ

 US pharmacies could administer up to 100 million doses of Covid-19 vaccine a month.
 Here’s how

-Shipments of Covid-19 vaccines will be headed to pharmacies next week under a federal program that aims to get more people vaccinated quickly.
+Shipments of Covid-19 vaccines will be headed to pharmacies this week under a federal program that aims to get more people vaccinated quickly.

 Twenty-one “national pharmacy partners and networks of independent pharmacies representing over 40,000 pharmacy locations nationwide” are taking part in the program, according to a government fact sheet, which includes a list of all participating pharmacies or networks.